DHolistic/FDUniverse/KILNUniverse/_manuscripts/THE_TRANSLATORS_BURDEN/exports/TTB_reader_package/manuscript_sources/TTB_Chapters/THE_TRANSLATORS_BURDEN_Chapter_10_Prose.md

-# THE TRANSLATOR'S BURDEN — Chapter 10: â€œThe Eternal Foundationâ€ They gathered beneath a sky that never quite promised the same weather twice.
+# Chapter 10: â€œThe Eternal Foundationâ€

+They gathered beneath a sky that never quite promised the same weather twice.
 Delegates came from gardens and forges, harbors and mountain workshops.
 Each carried a different accent, a different habit.

 Each carried small things—seeds, metal stamps, songs—that were suddenly priceless.
 The foundation ceremony was not a spectacle but a long, careful conversation.